-Maryvale Institute

-(Religious education)
+Maryvale Institute (Religious education)

-Father Hudson's Society St Mary's College, Oscott (Social care)
+Father Hudson's Society (Social care)

-St Mary's College, Oscott The Kenelm Youth Trust Ltd
+St Mary's College, Oscott (Seminary)

+The Kenelm Youth Trust Ltd (Youth services)
-(Seminary)

-Barberi and Newman Academy Trust
+Barberi and Newman Academy Trust (Education)

-(Youth services) (Education)

 A uniting direction given by the Charity Commissioners is in force in respect of various small trust funds as set out in Note 17.
 These trust funds are represented by 2 separate registered charities, and 7 other separate funds, and have been donated to the Charity by the donor.
 The assets of the funds are represented by investment in the Diocesan Unit Scheme.
 The capital cannot be spent, and any income generated must be spent in line with the various donors' instructions.
 These funds have been classed as endowment funds.